Huangphoux/the_datastar_way/README.md

         -   Any [event](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Events) can trigger HTTP requests: `click`
         -   Use [Backend Actions](https://data-star.dev/guide/backend_requests#backend-actions) to send any type of requests: `@get('/endpoint')`

-2.  **Fat Morphing**: respond with the modified HTML, the morphing [algorithm](https://github.com/bigskysoftware/idiomorph) will convert the old page into the new modified one.
+2.  **Fat Morphing**: respond with the whole modified page, the morphing [algorithm](https://github.com/bigskysoftware/idiomorph) will convert the old page into the new modified one.
 3.  **SSE**: open an long-lived connection to stream reponses to the client.

 ## data-on: the only [attribute](https://data-star.dev/reference/attributes) that you would need